godspeedelbow/writing/dvorak.md

-Three clickbait reasons on why I quit Dvorak
+Three clickbait reasons why I quit Dvorak
 ==============================================================

 Before I started writing my master thesis back in 2010 I decided to switch to the Dvorak keyboard layout.
 I read [something](https://ma.tt/2003/08/on-the-dvorak-keyboard-layout/) on it, and it seemed (and indeed, was - I had ample time) a great moment to start typing Dvorak.
 Now seven years later, I've switched back to Qwerty: the benefits don't justify the hassle anymore.